 During orientation days, students will be taken by a Student Assistant to the campus book store to purchase textbooks for the term.
 Books are required for the first day of classes.
 Students who have not purchased the required texts for class may be dismissed by their Instructors and not allowed to return until books have been bought.

 Returning or continuing students will receive a book list on the last day of classes (registration and graduation day) prior to the following term.
 Students must have all the required books on the first day of classes.
 Students who have not purchased the required texts for class may be dismissed by their Instructors and not allowed to return until books have been bought.

 University of Colorado Denver

 Academic integrity (honesty) means that cheating or plagiarizing homework, quizzes or exams is not permitted.
 A student must also not help others to cheat or plagiarize.
 In short, do not copy and paste text found on the Internet or any other source into written work without referencing the source.
 All students must write their own assignments.
-Only a Specialist should edit written work.
-If there are any questions or concerns about what constitutes plagiarism, speak to a Specialist or the Director.
+Only an Instructor should edit written work.
+If there are any questions or concerns about what constitutes plagiarism, speak to an Instructor or the Director.
 The Academy follows the university’s Academic Integrity Policy.

 Penalties for Violation

-If a student misses more than 25 hours of class in any term, s/he will immediately be dismissed from the ESL Academy.
+If a student has 3 absences in any 1 class, s/he will receive a warning.
+If student a student has 6 absences in any 1class s/he may be dismissed from the ESL Academy.
 Medical or emergency absences must be approved by the Director and require a note from a doctor.